 Term deposit vs savings account which is right for you

 Saving for a holiday?
 A house?
 A major life event?
 Or just for a rainy day?
 There are a few options when it comes to making the most of the money you have, each with slightly different pros and cons.
-Here are the differences between savings and term deposit accounts.
+The two most common pathways are either a term deposit or a bonus savings account.

 We’ve put together some pros and cons of each to help you weigh up which one is right for you.